turingschool-examples/javascript/es5/README.md

 ## Objects

-  - Use the literal syntax for object creation.
+  - Use the literal syntax for generic object creation.

     ```javascript
     // bad